1. Getting started¶

 1.4.
 Licensing¶

 This software is dependent on the multi-purpose physics simulation engine AGX Dynamics and requires a valid license to run the simulations.
-Please contact sales to request an evaluation license or a price quote.
+Visit AGX Dynamics for Unity for more information regarding trial and licensing of this product.

 Runtime